mayank408/SimpleNodeApp/README.md

 # SimpleNodeApp
-A simple todo list app where you can add or delete your tasks
+A simple todo list app where you can add or delete your tasks.
+It uses MongoDB .